Miguel Terceros

-Miguel Ángel Terceros Acuña (born 25 April 2004), sometimes known as Miguelito, is a Bolivian football player who plays as either an attacking midfielder or a forward for Brazilian club Santos, and the Bolivia national team.
+Miguel Ángel Terceros Acuña (born 25 April 2004), sometimes known as Miguelito, is a Bolivian professional footballer who plays as an attacking midfielder or a winger for Brazilian club América Mineiro, on loan from Santos, and the Bolivia national team.

 Club career

 Early career

 Born in Santa Cruz de la Sierra, Terceros began his career with Academía Tahuichi at the age of five.
 In 2015, aged 11, he joined Proyecto Bolivia 2022, a social project which had partnerships with several clubs in South America.

 Santos

 Terceros joined Santos in 2018, aged 14, after being approved on a trial.
 However, as FIFA does not allow transfers of under-18 foreign players, he did not sign a contract with the club, only having an exchange program arrangement.

 In March 2021, Terceros impressed during trainings and started to feature with Santos' under-23 squad.
 On 26 April 2022, one day after his 18th birthday, he signed a contract with the club until April 2027.

 Terceros was officially able to play for Santos in July 2022, after being registered once the transfer window opened; he started to feature in the under-20 squad.
 He made his first team – and Série A – debut on 10 October, coming on as a late substitute for goalscorer Lucas Braga in a 4–1 home success over Juventude; he also became the first Bolivian to play for the club.

+In the following two seasons, Terceros featured rarely with the main squad: in 2023, he mainly appeared with the under-20s, and in 2024, now fully integrated as a first team member, he was often a third-choice under head coach Fábio Carille.
+Despite being sparingly used in the first match of the 2025 season, he lost space after the arrivals of new signings Benjamín Rollheiser, Thaciano, Gabriel Veron and Álvaro Barreal, and was close to a loan deal to Ukrainian side Dynamo Kyiv in February, but the deal later collapsed.